kripken/intensityengine/docs/scripting.markdown

   * We bake two plugins for guns: Firing.plugins.protocol (used by all firing entities) and Firing.plugins.player, used by players.
   * In the player's init, we add code to define the possible guns (the two we created before) and set the Insta gun as default.
   * In the application, we set clientClick to Firing.clientClick, which lets the Firing module handle clicks, so clicking can fire the guns.
+  * Note: Some guns require additional plugins.
+For example, rockets require the Projectiles module and plugins.
+See library/1_3/mapscripts for some map scripts using such weapons.

 * __5_eventlist__ - A simple example of a repeating event.
 You can use act() to run scripts each frame, but sometimes you want events to run at a lower frequency.
 The GameManager eventList plugin provides an easy and efficient way to do that.
 In this example script, we add 10 health each second.
   * We add the event in clientActivate - it will run on the client.
 (Note that, as written here, it will run on **all** the connected clients - each adding health to every player.
 Normally you would want each client to add health to just that player's entity.)